Abu Dhabi's IPIC says Malaysian fund 1MDB has paid settlement amount in full

 [KUALA LUMPUR] Abu Dhabi's government-owned International Petroleum Investment Co (IPIC) on Wednesday said Malaysian state fund 1Malaysia Development Berhad (1MDB) has made all required payments as part of a settlement agreement between the two.

-1MDB was required to pay IPIC about US$600 million by Dec.
-31, as part of a settlement agreement reached in April after 1MDB defaulted on its bonds, causing the Abu Dhabi company to ask a London court to arbitrate over a claim totalling some US$6.5 billion.
+1MDB was required to pay IPIC about US$600 million by Dec 31, as part of a settlement agreement reached in April after 1MDB defaulted on its bonds, causing the Abu Dhabi company to ask a London court to arbitrate over a claim totalling some $6.5 billion.

-1MDB had originally agreed to pay US$1.2 billion in two instalments to IPIC, with the first of about US$600 million due by July 31.
+1MDB had originally agreed to pay $1.2 billion in two instalments to IPIC, with the first of about $600 million due by July 31.
 1MDB however missed the deadline due to the need to get "regulatory approvals" and made the payment in August instead.

 1MDB is the subject of money-laundering investigations in at least six countries, including the United States, Switzerland and Singapore.
 In civil lawsuits, the US Justice Department has alleged that about US$4.5 billion was misappropriated from 1MDB.